zowe/docs-site/docs/getting-started/zowe-certificates-overview.md

 For more information, see the [TLS requirements in Zowe API ML requirements](../extend/extend-apiml/zowe-api-mediation-layer-security-overview#zowe-api-ml-tls-requirements).

 :::note
 When installed on a mainframe system, Zowe is able to utilize AT-TLS implementation if supported by the corresponding z/OS version/installation.
+For more information, see [Configuring AT-TLS for API Mediation Layer](../user-guide/api-mediation/configuration-at-tls.md).
 :::

 ## Digital certificates types